oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 specification.

-Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, the disclosures can be found in the respective member of the JSON object (or elsewhere).
+Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts and the disclosures can be found in the respective member of the JSON object (or elsewhere).

 Using a payload similar to that from [Example 1](#example-1), the following is a non-normative example of